-Note.
-If you are using Yandex Browser, you don't need to download and install the utility.
-When a security threat is discovered, an Unwanted applications found warning will appear in your browser window.
-To start the utility, press the Start scan and cleanup button.
+- Note.
+If you use Yandex Browser, you don't need to download and install the utility.
+If a threat is detected, a “Malware detected” warning appears in the browser window.
+To launch the utility, click Start scan and cleanup.

 - Start cleanup

-- In the System cleanup utility window, press the Start scan button.
+- In the System cleanup utility, click Start scan.

-- Allow the utility to make changes to your device.
+- Allow the utility to make changes to the device.